orlambda/dreamloop/SOUNDS.md

 - motion
     - rewind: quick sound for when player is sucked back to start of level
     - jump
+    - boost (30 second loop - needs a fade out when boost ends?)
 - special
     - item pickup
     - phase: light source, moving through a light source?